-Town of Aurora General Committee Report No. 0PS23-004
+Town of Aurora General Committee Report

+No. OPS23-004

-Reconstruction of Engineered Walkway on Crawford Rose Drive
+Subject: Reconstruction of Engineered Walkway on Crawford Rose Drive

-Luigi Colangelo, Manager of Public Works
+Prepared by: Luigi Colangelo, Manager of Public Works

-Operational Services
+Department: Operational Services

-April 4, 2023

-- 1. That Report No. OPS23-004 be received; and - That the condition on the approval of a total of \$175,000 in capital budget authority for Capital Project No. 34015 - Engineered Walkway Reconstruction Moffat Crescent to Valley Drive + Crawford Rose be lifted, and the project proceed; and - 3.
+1. That Report No. OPS23-004 be received; and

+- 2. That the condition on the approval of a total of \$175,000 in capital budget authority for Capital Project No. 34015 Engineered Walkway Reconstruction Moffat Crescent to Valley Drive + Crawford Rose be lifted, and the project proceed; and - 3.
 That the current contract value of \$650,000 for Vaughan Paving Limited, for Restoration and Repairs of Engineered Walkways, be increased by \$175,000 to a total contract value of \$825,000, excluding taxes; and - 4.
 That staff take steps to remove any unauthorized structures, fills, obstructions, objects and other items from Town easements and Town property to enable the walkway reconstruction project work between Crawford Rose Drive and Devins Drive.